Eyadfezex/my-notes/Redux/3-Redux toolkit/1-RTK Query/1-RTK Query API/createApi.md

 - `invalidatesTags`: An advanced feature enabling developers to specify cache tags to invalidate upon executing a particular query, ensuring that relevant cached data is refreshed or cleared, thereby maintaining data coherence across the application.

+- `onQueryStarted`: Is a callback function triggered at the start of each query or mutation.
+It's provided with a lifecycle API object, offering hooks like `queryFulfilled` to execute code during different phases of a query/mutation's lifecycle, from initiation to completion or failure and it's used in **Optimistic Updates and Caching Logic**.

 ### Example Usage

 ```javascript